Offline access to NiceLabel Document Management System

 NiceLabel Designer and NiceLabel Print

-NiceLabel Designer and NiceLabel Print do not cache the online files.
+NiceLabel Designer and NiceLabel Print do not cache your online files.
 If you lose connection with the Document Management System (DMS), you can still work on the new label assets, but you cannot access the existing ones in the DMS.

 Print history synchronization